 - a) No organic fertiliser should be produced from bovine material originating from countries carrying a high BSE risk. - b) Organic fertilisers derived from mammalians originating from BSE free (negligible BSE-risk) regions/countries carry a zero or negligible BSE-risk for man, animals or the environment.
-They may be used as a fertiliser. - c) For other countries: - Organic fertilisers, derived from mammalian tissues that are known to have the potential to carry the BSE-agent, should always be produced in accordance with the criteria laid down by the SSC for the safe production of MBM (Opinion of the SSC on the safety of MBM, 26-27 March, 1998; Updated Report on the Safety of Meat-and-bone Meal derived from Mammalian Animals Fed to Non-Ruminant Food-Producing Farm Animals, prepared for the Scientific Steering Committee and presented at its meeting of 24-25 September 1998) or hydrolysed proteins.
+They may be used as a fertiliser. - c) For other countries: - Organic fertilisers, derived from mammalian tissues that are known to have the potential to carry the BSE-agent, should always be produced in accordance with the criteria laid down by the SSC for the safe production of MBM or hydrolysed proteins.
 They may be used as fertiliser.
 Ingestion by man or ruminants must be prevented. - Organic fertilisers derived from mammalian tissues which have not been found to be infected by the BSE-agent (e.g. blood, horn, hoof may be used as fertiliser.
-Ingestion by man or ruminants must be prevented. - : The SSC does not exclude the possibility that exist production systems may exist which can produce safe organic fertilisers also from infected material, e.g. by more severe temperature/time/pressure combinations.
-Such processes should be evaluated on a case by case basis. - : The above opinion of the SSC is based on the attached report of the working group of the TSE/BSE ad hoc Group, which was accepted by the TSE/BSE ad-hoc group and then by the SSC, following critical discussion and review.
+Ingestion by man or ruminants must be prevented.

+Note: The SSC does not exclude the possibility that production systems may exist which can produce safe organic fertilisers also from infected material, e.g. by more severe temperature/time/pressure combinations.
+Such processes should be evaluated on a case by case basis.

+Note: The above opinion of the SSC is based on the attached report of the working group of the TSE/BSE ad hoc Group, which was accepted by the TSE/BSE ad-hoc group and then by the SSC, following critical discussion and review.